tonethar/IGME-340-2019-Spring/assignments/project-1.md

   - The app should display properly on either landscape OR portrait orientation, and on both iPhone and iPad.
 I recommend choosing one orientation for the app, either portrait or landscape, and making that the sole orientation of the app
   - There should be no obvious usability issues
   - State Preservation.
 The user's current chosen category will be stored in `UserDefaults`, and the chosen word set will be displayed when they launch the app
-  - Use a larger font size when creating word magnets for an iPad.
-You can either:
-    - look at the width of the screen and base the font size on that value or check to see the device's "user interface idiom" - see this Stack Overflow post - http://stackoverflow.com/questions/24059327/detect-current-device-with-ui-user-interface-idiom-in-swift
-				Be sure that the words can still fit on the smallest iPhone screens available in the simulator (the iPhone SE)
 - The user can share their poetry (a screenshot of the entire poem) with others using Social Networks with the `UIActivityViewController` class
 - The user can choose a poetry background image from their Photo Library with the `UIImagePickerController` class
 - The app meets all requirements of checkpoints #1 and #2 (*-5% per requirement not met*)